 Connecting to VPN encrypts your online data and hides your real IP address; it’s one of the most effective security measures that you can take.
 This way, snoopers won’t sniff your private information and you can enjoy safe online gaming.
 With VPN, you can even make public Wi-Fi secure.

 When choosing a VPN service, pick one like NordVPN.
-With Threat Protection included, you’re protected against suspicious websites that host malware while our ad blocker can also prevent doxxers from accessing your private data.
+It offers additional features such as Threat Protection Pro to safeguard against malware-infested websites and an ad blocker to prevent doxxers from accessing your private data.

 Check out our video on preventing doxxing below.